iboB/mathgp/README.txt

 MathGP library

-A simple mathematical library for game programming
+A simple mathematical library for game programming.